LukerCZ/digital-electronics-2/Project1/README.md

 ### SimulIDE
 Our project is created with help of using free to use software [SimulIDE](https://www.simulide.com/).

 In the software we can simulate many virtual processes.
-We used it esspecially for simulating Arduino Uno microcontroller and other components.
+We used it especially for simulating Arduino Uno microcontroller and other components.
-The simulators virtual components are accomplished their purpose as real hardware parts.
+The simulators virtual components served the purpose as real hardware parts.

 #### Joystick flowchart
 ![joystick drawio](https://user-images.githubusercontent.com/99397107/206262503-7c842613-7dab-4721-96d7-a3c62a214442.png)